SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-the-environment.html.md

 ### VM login details

-SSH login into Edge is allowed through the “admin” user.
+SSH login into Cumulocity IoT Edge is allowed through the “admin” user.
 All operational activities described in this guide need to be carried out through the admin user.

 Use the following login credentials for SSH login into the Edge instance: